 University School regularly hosts cultural performance groups and shares these events with the greater community.
 Several of our Learning Outside the Classroom experiences are also arts-focused, giving students the chance to experience everything from live theatre to instrumental performances to art museums.
 We also encourage you to learn more about the art classes that are part of our curriculum.

 In order to be better informed citizens of our community and the world, University School students are very involved in annual election cycles.
 We interact with candidates, research different political parties, and explore issues of governance and civics.
 USL students also conduct exit polls across the Lowcountry and then make informed predictions based on their results.
 Click here to read more about Exit Polling and results from previous years!

 In order to prepare to be better informed citizens of the community and the world, University School students learn first hand about faiths by going to 2-3 houses of worship each year to explore and talk to adherents of that religion.

 Throughout each school year, University School honors the sacrifices of American service members.
-Young people learn best by seeing and doing, and developing experienced, empathetic, and active citizens and leaders means that students should explore current military bases and significant historic sites so they can interact with armed forces members, let them know they care, and discover for themselves.
+Young people learn best by seeing and doing, and to develop experienced, empathetic, and active citizens and leaders we explore current military bases and significant historic sites so students can interact with armed forces members, let them know they care, and discover for themselves.
 These are critical learning experiences for all of our students, and all young people should take part in opportunities like these.